Illustration representing green web design

 • Devices receive precisely what they need, reducing processing requirements

-4. Reduced Server Load
+4. Reduced server load

 • Content delivery servers experience significantly less load